 With the help of AI, businesses can answer questions they didn’t even know they had about the competitive landscape to generate revenue and mitigate risk.
 When paired with human decision makers, patent analytics provide business intelligence across five strategic areas:

-Cost optimization: Does your portfolio contain patents with little or no value?
-Instead of paying money to maintain them, look for companies in other markets that can make better use of them and would be willing to purchase those assets.
-Think of it as spring cleaning – an annual exercise to clean out non-strategic IP in which others will find value.
-One man’s junk is another man’s treasure.
+Does your portfolio contain patents with little or no value?
+Instead of paying to maintain the assets, look for companies in other markets that can make better use of them and would be willing to purchase them.
+Think of it as spring cleaning: an annual exercise to clean out non-strategic IP in which others will find value.

-Enforcement: Landscaping can be helpful in identifying overlapping patents or clusters of patents that are forming around one of your core patents.
+Landscaping can be helpful in identifying clusters of patents that are forming around your core IP.
 If large numbers of patents adjacent to your core patent are getting rejected, for example, it’s a likely sign that infringement activity is already taking place.
 You can use that insight to bring potential infringers to the table for licensing talks or to block competitors from entering the space.

-Licensing: Landscaping can help business strategists identify predictive patterns that show the pace and direction of patent activity in core areas.
-A comprehensive picture of competitor activities can help you to identify opportunities to license patents that improve your portfolio or R&D efforts.
+The patent landscape can help business strategists identify predictive patterns that show the pace and direction of patent activity in core areas.
+A comprehensive picture of competitor activities can help you identify opportunities to license patents that improve your portfolio or R&D efforts.
 You can use similar techniques to identify targets for licensing your less-critical patents.

-R&D: Mapping patents over time can uncover important market or technological shifts that help you identify white space opportunities for new products or features.
+Mapping patents over time can uncover important market or technological shifts and identify white space opportunities for new products or features.
 Predictive analytics enabled by landscaping exercises can help you get ahead of market trajectories instead of lagging behind them.

 Patent landscaping can help with the due diligence process for mergers and acquisitions.
 Mapping a potential acquisition target’s patents against your company’s portfolio can show how the patents align with or can strengthen your own portfolio.